Yannnyan/BDES/README.md

 # Big Data Pizza Information system 🍕
 1) This project represents a Big Data information system to manage orders in real time of a company, say a pizza company, which has several branches that deliver order information to the system.
 2) The Orders are delivered by a Pizza company simulator, which runs on python then for each order information ready to deliver send http message to a small nodejs which is connected to kafka and it's purpose is to store the orders untill kafka is ready to deliver them, and then deliver them using kafka producer.
-* Note - In this project kafka is not running localy, instead I used Cloud service CloudKarafka.
+* Note - In this project kafka brokers are not running localy, instead I used Cloud service CloudKarafka.
 3) Then the orders are recieved by the main express server which stores the orders in several databases, ie. Elasticsearch, Mongodb, Redis.
 Each database has a purpose yet we used several databases instead of one, only to practice use of these.
 * Note - Elasticsearch and Redis are running on two docker images. and Im using cloud service to communicate with mongodb called Atlas with ODM (Object Document Mapper) Mongoose.
 4) Redis has a purpose to store only hot details according to lambda architecture, which has a cold channel and a hot channel.
 Then we use those details to aggregate and present to a manager of the company or whichever stock holders, details about branches processing times and company spendings.